-Our Tripadvisor Core segment is comprised of: (1) Tripadvisor-branded hotels - consisting of hotel auction revenue, primarily click-based advertising revenue, and hotel B2B revenue, which includes primarily subscription-based advertising and hotel sponsored placements revenue; (2) Tripadvisor-branded display and platform revenue - primarily consisting of display-based advertising revenue; (3) Tripadvisor experiences and dining revenue - consisting of intercompany (intersegment) revenue related to affiliate marketing commissions earned primarily from experience bookings, and to a lesser extent, restaurant reservation bookings on Tripadvisor-branded websites and mobile apps, fulfilled by Viator and TheFork, respectively, which are eliminated on a consolidated basis, in addition to revenue generated from Tripadvisor restaurant service offerings; and (4) Other revenue - consisting of cruises, rentals, flights, and cars revenue.
+Our Tripadvisor Core segment is comprised of: (1) Tripadvisor-branded hotels - consisting of hotel auction (or hotel meta) revenue, primarily click-based advertising revenue, in addition to hotel B2B revenue, which primarily consists of subscription-based advertising and hotel sponsored placements revenue; (2) Tripadvisor-branded display and platform revenue - which primarily consists of display-based advertising revenue; (3) Tripadvisor experiences and dining revenue - which consists of intercompany (intersegment) revenue related to affiliate marketing commissions earned primarily from experience bookings, and to a lesser extent, restaurant reservation bookings on Tripadvisor-branded websites and mobile apps, fulfilled by Viator and TheFork, respectively, which are eliminated on a consolidated basis, in addition to revenue generated from Tripadvisor restaurant service offerings (or B2B dining offerings); and (4) Other revenue - which consists of cruises, rentals, flights, and cars revenue.
 For further information on the principal revenue streams within this segment refer to "Note 3: Revenue Recognition" in the notes to our unaudited condensed consolidated financial statements in Item 1 in this Quarterly Report on Form 10-Q.